- Search & Find

 Therefore, no personal information of any kind can be legally released to anyone by Coulter Library, regardless of the requestor's official status, unless a court order or subpoena is presented and has been verified and authenticated by the campus attorney.
 In addition, such records can only be released "by the person in charge of such library, or a designee of such person" (section 2307, New York State Law).

-Only current first and second notices for overdue items are retained.
+The third overdue notice is retained for billing purposes.
 Once an item has been returned all paperwork related to the loan transaction is shredded.

 Active billing paperwork is kept from 1991 forward.
 Once an item has been returned, the billing paperwork becomes a completed overdue.